DavidDump/bakalar/spec.md

 String and dynamic arrays are implemented partially in user space using structs.
 When declaring a string or a dynamic array the compiler will rewrite the code to the corresponding structure declaration before parsing.
 String syntax sugar:
 ```
-// String use the following struct
+// Strings are defined by the following struct
 String :: struct {
     length: u64;
     data: u8*;